FatemaMarhoon/JDI_Project_4/README.md

 - **Search and Filtering**: Volunteers can search for opportunities by location, skill requirement, or cause.

-- **Third-party Integration**: Integrate with third-party APIs to fetch events from external sources like non-profits or volunteer databases (as a bonus feature).

 ## Tools and Technologies

 - **Java 17**